andrebianchessi/msc/thesis/chapters/04_methods.md

-Thus, we see that the models can easily be much faster to evaluate that the explicit time integration (so long as $n \cdot ModelEvalDiscretization \cdot TimeDiscretization < t \cdot m^2$), but the cost of their training ($O(s \cdot m \cdot n \cdot TimeDiscretization)$) is definitely non-trivial and might not be worth that speed of evaluating each candidate solution.
+Thus, we see that the models can easily be much faster to evaluate that the explicit time integration (so long as $n \cdot ModelEvalDiscretization \cdot TimeDiscretization < t \cdot m^2$), but the cost of their training ($O(s \cdot m \cdot n \cdot TimeDiscretization)$) is definitely non-trivial and might not be worth the faster speed in evaluating each candidate solution.
 The speed of the training phase will depend on the hyperparameters used, one the models, and on the shape of the Loss Function, so we can't easily predict which conditions cause P-GA to be more efficient.